goschevski/goschevski.github.com/content/posts/better-collection-iteration-in-backbone-js.md

 formattedDate: 2014-02-03
 tags: javascript, backbone.js
 ---
-This is a trivial problem, but I've seen this in many beginner tutorials, and I don't like it.
-People are iterating over collection and creating Item views in the same function.
+It's a trivial problem, but I've seen this in beginner tutorials, and I don't like it.
+People are iterating over collections and creating Item views in the same function.

 ```javascript
 var CollectionView = Backbone.View.extend({